Yask00/JavaScript/design_patterns_udemy/README.md

     * `Dependency Inversion principle` - no connection with dependency injection.
 Defines relationships that should have btw low and high level modules.
 High lever Research should not depend on low level like Relationships
 * `Creational`
     * `Builder` - more complicated object with complexity, privdes API constructing objects step by step for object with more init properties - classes `Tag` and `HTMLBulder`
-    * `Factory` - Initializer is not descriptive, wholesale obj creation, factory method is static method letting you create an object - `Point` and `PointFactory`
+    * `Factory` - Initializer is not descriptive, wholesale obj creation, factory method is static? method letting you create an object - `Point` and `PointFactory`
     * `Prototype` - iterate exisiting design and improve on them, clone the ptototype and customize it.
 It is by description a partially or fully initilizaed object that you copy and make use of - `John` is prototype for `Jane` objects both `Person` witn `Address` w or without deep copying props examples.
     * `Singleton` - one instance - database, object factory, construcor call is expective
 * `Structural` - relationships between objects
     * `Adapter` - adapt interface given to anoher one that we need (ie electrical device) - `Point/Line` to `LinesToPointAdapter`.
 Or XML to JSON adapter
     * `Bridge` - we have base class ThreadScheduler with two types and run on two env linux/windows and generate 2x2 classes - instead base class and extend to platform and type sub classes.
-In other words amechanism that decouples an interface from implementation - way of connecting two hieararchys of objects together.
+In other words mechanism that decouples an interface from implementation - way of connecting two hieararchys of objects together.
     * `Composite` - Composition lets us make compound objects - collections of things, ie shape group of several different shapes.
 Let us treat both single and composite objects uniformly ie Foo and array of Foos having same API.
 Example with `GraphicObject` as sinlge obj or group of such.
 The composite pattern brings flexibility in an application and makes sure the group of objects behaves in the same way as an individual object.
     * `Decorator` - add addiotional behaviors without modify or inherit the class.
 It is reference to the object without inherit.
 Ie wrapper to underlying class without modifying it
     * `Facade` - exposing several components through single interface - house(electrical, sanitation, floor layers)